cubgit/cubgit.github.io/index.md

+---
-A website for my favourite character is currently being built here!
+title: A website for Eric, my favourite seaman is currently being built here!
+---